 - People in one role are overloaded with work, while others are easily coping, without offering to help.

 Leaders need to be wary of this.
 If they are letting poor performance fly under the radar, then leaders are likely to see clear boundaries between roles.
 Of course, there are some tasks that need to be performed by a specialist in the team.
 Not all work can be given to just anybody.

-One of the nicest team behaviours I see happens when team members openly share the credit for work, or publicly recognise another person’s contribution.
+One of the best team behaviours happens when team members openly share the credit for work, or publicly recognise each other’s contribution.
 It shows trust, a collaborative attitude and respect.
-It also demonstrates an absence of competitiveness that may undermine the effectiveness of the team.
+It also demonstrates a less competitive mindset that may undermine the effectiveness of the team.

 You may have a problem with giving credit in your team if:

-- You notice a team member taking all the credit for a piece of work performed by multiple team members
+- You notice a team member taking all the credit for work performed by multiple team members

 - Team members take the “default credit”.
 They don’t openly claim the credit, but instead of identifying the contributions of others, they say nothing at all.
-While sometimes this could be an oversight, it may point to acceptance of the credit on the team’s behalf, with no recognition.
+While sometimes this could be an oversight, they may just be taking the credit on the team’s behalf, with no recognition.

-Another great team behaviour to look out for is general helpfulness.
-Obviously, being helpful is a desirable quality, but if your team is not working well it can be one of the things that slowly fades.
+Another great team behaviour to look out for is team members who help each other.
+Obviously, being helpful is a good thing, but if your team is not working well it can be one of the things that slowly fades.

-When your team members offer to help colleagues with their tasks during busy periods, it’s a great sign that there is an element of team harmony at play.
+When your team members offer to help colleagues with their tasks during busy periods, it’s a great sign that there is team harmony.
 Without helpful team members, balancing workloads can be tricky.
 Some team members may be overloaded with work, while others are easily able to cope.